worthbak/ChatLog/README.md

 # ChatLog
 An app for collecting conversations.

+Please [click here](https://www.dropbox.com/s/nocrdiyu0osq80a/ChatLog-WalkthroughVideo.mov?dl=0) for a walkthrough of the app.

 ## Purpose
 This project serves two purposes: the first is, of course, the functionality of the app itself, described below.
 The second is for the author to demonstrate his expertise in iOS development by producing quality work under a specified amount of time (1/2 of a day).
 The project began just before 8am on Thursday, March 3rd, and will be completed and sent to relevant parties before 1pm on the same day.